bkram/fm-dx-console/README.md

 ### Electron Application

 The project includes a graphical interface styled like a small audio player.
-It displays the tuned frequency (now with three decimals), a signal meter, RDS information and station details.
+It displays the tuned frequency to three decimals in an editable field so you can directly type a value.
+Material icons are used for the tuning controls.
 Buttons let you tune in 1 MHz, 0.1 MHz, 0.01 MHz and 0.001 MHz steps, toggle iMS/EQ, cycle antennas and control audio playback.
 Tuner updates are received over a WebSocket so the fields refresh automatically.
 Launch it with:

 ```bash
 npm run electron -- --url http://fm-dx-server:[port]/